Big banks in $1.865 bln swaps price-fixing settlement

 American International Group Inc’s CDS exposure was a major factor behind the 2008 federal bailout of that insurer.

-In the lawsuit, investors including the Los Angeles County Employees Retirement Association and Salix Capital US Inc claimed that the defendants’ activity caused them to pay unfair prices on CDS trades from late 2008 through the end of 2013, even though improved liquidity should have driven costs down.
+In the lawsuit, investors led by the Los Angeles County Employees Retirement Association and Salix Capital US Inc claimed that the defendants’ activity caused them to pay unfair prices on CDS trades from late 2008 through the end of 2013, even though improved liquidity should have driven costs down.

 They also said the banks tried in late 2008 to thwart the launch of a credit derivatives exchange being developed by CME Group Inc by agreeing not to use new CDS platforms and pushing ISDA and Markit not to provide licenses to the exchange.